28th Raindance Film Festival Jury

 Hannah Leder is a filmmaker and actress.
 She attended New School University in New York, where she received a BA in Writing and wrote her first novella.
 The Planters, her debut feature film which she wrote, directed, starred in and crewed with Alexandra Kotcheff, world premiered and won Film of the Festival at Raindance in 2019.
 She is developing a second feature film, Peachville, which was a finalist for the Sundance Institute Screenwriters Lab.
 Hannah is currently a recurring guest star on the Apple TV+ series The Morning Show.

 Theatrical Sales Executive

 Jamie Mendonça is the Theatrical Sales Executive for Curzon Artificial Eye, handling films for Irish and UK cinemas.
-Before entering the world of film distribution, Jamie worked in television.
+Before entering the world of film distribution, Jamie worked in film & television.
 His personal career highlights include working in the costume department for Olivier Assayas’ Something in the Air and as set decorator at Shepperton Studios on the indie supernatural film noir Puritan.
 Jamie is also a graduate of Elliot Grove’s 99 Minute Film School.